 ‘When you put it all together, [her political side] is pretty substantial.
 But in most of the biographies, including mine, it comes out as salt scattered on the biography, because one gets so fascinated by her psychological makeup,’ [Banner] says.
 ‘But the political involvements are no less real.'”

 Why does Eve Arnold’s photo of Marilyn reading Ulysses hold such perennial fascination?
 In an article for literary journal Kill Your Darlings, Siobhan Lyons explores this image’s iconic power.
 (There is one minor error in this insightful piece: Lyons claims that Marilyn was married to Arthur Miller at the time, but she wasn’t.
-Their romance actually began a few weeks after this photo was taken…)
+Their romance had just begun when this photo was taken…)

 “These images fascinate us because they are so out of alignment with the pervasive understanding of celebrity culture as a vapid, visually-oriented industry, working against the ‘highbrow’ terrain of capital-L Literature.
 But if the iconic image of Monroe reading Ulysses tells us anything, it is more about challenging our own assumptions regarding literature, and who we believe to be the ‘right’ kind of reader.